dchucks/podbharati/content/posts/semantic_search_text_sql_mixtral_pinecone.md

 ---
-title: 'Enhancing Text to SQL Conversion with Semantic Search A Deep Dive into Mixtral and Pinecone'
+title: "Enhancing Text to SQL Conversion with Semantic Search A Deep Dive into Mixtral and Pinecone"
 date: 2024-02-02T18:31:22+05:30
 ---